tatiananantes/skills-workshops/tech_interview_practice.md

   - Body language
   - Eye contact
   - Tone of voice
-  - What you're wearing (research what the the company employees wear)
+  - What you're wearing (research what the company employees wear)

 #### Applicant